huandu/go-sqlbuilder/README.md

 [![Build Status](https://travis-ci.org/huandu/go-sqlbuilder.svg?branch=master)](https://travis-ci.org/huandu/go-sqlbuilder)
 [![GoDoc](https://godoc.org/github.com/huandu/go-sqlbuilder?status.svg)](https://godoc.org/github.com/huandu/go-sqlbuilder)

 Package `sqlbuilder` provides a set of flexible and powerful SQL string builders.
-The only goal of this package is to build SQL string with arguments which can be used in `DB#Query` defined in package `database/sql`.
+The only goal of this package is to build SQL string with arguments which can be used in `DB#Query` or `DB#Exec` defined in package `database/sql`.

 ## Install ##